 Although the name of this service is the Autism Diagnostic Clinic, our team is experienced in treatment and diagnosis of a variety of developmental disabilities.
 Through this service model, we provide families and children with recommendations and a diagnosis that best fits the child.
 Easter Seals DuPage & Fox Valley supports the early detection of needs and intervention for young children, but serves a variety of children’s ages.
-If you have questions regarding your child’s specific needs, please call Mary Beth Sholtes in Admissions.
+If you have questions regarding your child’s specific needs, please call Mary Beth Sholtes at 630.261.6287.

-We have separated diagnostic testing and discussions into 3 separate occurrences for the benefit of gaining the most accurate view of your child’s abilities as possible.
+We have separated diagnostic testing and discussions into three separate sessions for the benefit of gaining the most accurate view of your child’s abilities as possible.
 During your first session, a parent interview will occur with Social Work.
 On the second day, your child will receive an occupational therapy and speech and language evaluation.
 These first scheduled assessments will occur in a morning session.
 On your third day, a play-based and cognitive assessment will occur with a psychologist in the morning.
 A lunch break will be given, with lunch on your own.
 In the afternoon of this day, a parent conference will occur with the psychologist to discuss diagnosis and recommendations.